-The face value of each Equity Share is T 10 and the Floor Price is T [\bullet] per Equity Share and the Cap Price is T [\bullet] per Equity Share.
-The Anchor Investor Offer Price is T [\bullet] per Equity Share.
+The face value of each Equity Share is ₹ 10 and the Floor Price is ₹ 171.00 per Equity Share and the Cap Price is ₹ 180.00 per Equity Share.
+The Anchor Investor Offer Price is ₹ [•] per Equity Share.

-The Price Band and the minimum Bid Lot size will be decided by our Company, Selling Shareholder in consultation with the BRLM, and will be advertised, at least two Working Days prior to the Bid/ Offer Opening Date, in all editions of [●], an English national daily newspaper and Delhi edition of [●], a regional newspaper each with wide circulation and shall be made available to the Stock Exchange for the purpose of uploading on its website.
+The Price Band and the minimum Bid Lot size will be decided by our Company, Selling Shareholder in consultation with the BRLM, and will be advertised, at least two Working Days prior to the Bid/ Offer Opening Date, in all editions of Financial Express, an English national daily newspaper and all editions of Jansatta, a Hindi national daily newspaper and Delhi edition of Jansatta, a regional newspaper each with wide circulation and shall be made available to the Stock Exchange for the purpose of uploading on its website.
 The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, shall be pre filled in the Bid cum Application Forms available on the website of the Stock Exchange.
 The Offer Price shall be determined by our Company, Selling Shareholder and in consultation with the BRLM, after the Bid/Offer Closing Date, on the basis of assessment of market demand for the Equity Shares offered by way of Book Building Process.
 At any given point of time there shall be only one denomination of the Equity Shares of our Company, subject to applicable laws.